pysal/splot/README.md

 `splot` connects spatial analysis done in [`PySAL`](https://github.com/pysal) to different popular visualization toolkits like [`matplotlib`](https://matplotlib.org).
 The `splot` package allows you to create both static plots ready for publication and interactive visualizations for quick iteration and spatial data exploration.
 The primary goal of `splot` is to enable you to visualize popular PySAL objects and gives you different views on your spatial analysis workflow.

-If you are new to splot and PySAL you will best get started with our [documentation](https://splot.readthedocs.io/en/latest/)!
+If you are new to splot and PySAL you will best get started with our [documentation](https://splot.readthedocs.io/en/latest/) and the short introduction [video](https://youtu.be/kriQOJMycIQ?t=2403) of the package at the Scipy 2018 conference!

 ## Installing splot